altherlex/annota/README.md

 ## TODO

+- BUG: Books downloded in 2022 and finished in 2023 are not counted in 2023.
 - Make a separate script for APPLE_BOOK_ANNOTATION_PATH
 - Make a main script running all the other scripts - 1) get book, 2) get notes, 3) get covers, 4) download covers locally
 - Add model ABOUT